allanchua101/js-proxies/README.md

-# JS Proxy Design Pattern
+# JS API Proxy Design Pattern
-This repository is a POC of JavaScript proxy design pattern.
-It showcases the advantages of encapsulating API calls inside proxies so that API calls could be re-used between different components and how could they be mocked to make your code testable.
+This repository is a POC of JavaScript API proxy design patterns.

+## Advantages of encapsulating API calls

+- Abstracts consumers from technology used to retrieve data from APIs.
+- Allows re-usability of API calls across different consumers.
+- Allows mocking of API layers in unit testing.

 ## Booting up